The Wild Wolf Lass

 |Art by Lucy Campbell|

-Songs often find me when I am out wandering and this one came to me a few weeks ago when I was out walking over the fields of Malvern, England.
+Songs often find me while wandering outdoors, and this one came to me recently on a twilight walk in Malvern, England.
 A song about a wild wolf lass…

 Long ago there lived a lass,